-Agenda Item 3b
+Agenda Item 5

-Case Plaza Suite 232 | One 2nd Street North Fargo, North Dakota 58102-4807 p: 701.232.3242 | f: 701.232.5043 e: metrocog@fmmetrocog.org www.fmmetrocog.org
+Case Plaza Suite 232 | One 2nd Street North Fargo, North Dakota 58102-4807 p: 701.532.5100 | f: 701.232.5043 e: metrocog@fmmetrocog.org www.fmmetrocog.org

-To: Policy Board From: Luke Champa, Assistant Planner Date: January 10, 2020 NDDOT Urban Roads Program Solicitation of Projects Re:
+To: Transportation Technical Committee From: Luke Champa, Assistant Planner

+Date: January 3, 2020

+Re: NDDOT Urban Roads Solicitation of Projects

-The North Dakota Department of Transportation (NDDOT) is soliciting projects to be funded through the Urban Roads Program and Urban Regional Highway Systems Program for fiscal year (FY) 2024, in the development of the 2021-2024 State Transportation Improvement Program (STIP).
-All submittal packages have been prioritized by Metro COG's Transportation Technical Committee (TTC) on January 9, 2020 and will be sent to NDDOT for their project selection process by the January 31, 2020 deadline.
+The North Dakota Department of Transportation (NDDOT) is soliciting projects to be funded through the Urban Roads Program and Urban Regional Highway System Program for fiscal year (FY) 2024, in the development of the 2021-2024 State Transportation Improvement Program (STIP).
+All submittal packages are prioritized by Metro COG and then sent to NDDOT for their project selection process.

-Urban Regional Highway Systems - Metro COG received one (1) project for FY 2024 solicitation.
+Urban Regional Highway Systems - Currently Metro COG has received one (1) project for FY 2024 solicitation.

-19th Avenue N. reconstruction (Fargo) - replacement of the existing concrete four-lane • roadway from I-29 east ramp to 18th Street N., the addition of turn lanes and a shared use path on the south side including an underpass at the BNSF Prosper Subdivision.
-The estimated total project cost is \$13,800,000, of which \$11,040,000 is requested through federal funds, and \$2,760,000 through local matching funds.
+• 19th Avenue N. reconstruction (Fargo) - from I-29 east ramp to 18th Street N. The estimated total project cost is \$13,800,000, of which \$11,040,000 is requested through federal funds, and \$2,760,000 through local matching funds.

-With only one (1) project submitted for the Urban Regional Highway Systems Program, the TTC recommends the project be submitted to NDDOT as the top priority.
+This project was submitted for funding a year ago and was not funded.
+Given that there is only one (1) project submitted for the Urban Regional Highway Systems Program, no prioritization needs to take place.
+The project shall be submitted to NDDOT as the top priority.